 - Ensure the voter is registered, or has included a properly completed voter registration application

 - Ensure the voter has not already voted in the election

 Absentee Ballot Board Election Judges would need to commit to a flexible daytime schedule for the entire absentee period, which runs for 6 weeks prior to every election.
 Weekly commitment could vary from 8 to 40 hours depending on volume.

 Interested in serving as an election judge?

 Please complete the form linked below and Scott County will forward on to your local city or township clerk.
 Need to print?
-Reserve a computer in any Scott County Library to access a public printer.
+Visit any Scott County Library to access a public printer.

 Please mail completed form to: